Vaginal Dryness: Don’t Suffer in Silence

 diVa® uses a dual-laser technology to stimulate new cell growth in the vaginal lining and the deeper layers of the vaginal walls.
 The new surface cells increase production of natural lubrication.
 So the stronger structure, built from stimulated collagen growth, improves overall vaginal function and health.

 It takes only a few minutes to treat the length of the vaginal canal.
-Even better, there is no downtime after the procedure.
-We recommend three or four treatments over the course of a few months to optimize the results of diVa®.
+Even better, there is no downtime after the procedure, however we do recommend no intercourse for 7-10 days after the procedure.
+We recommend three treatments over the course of a few months to optimize the results of diVa®.
 A maintenance treatment every 12 months will extend the effectiveness of the therapy.

 Far too many women believe that vaginal dryness is just part of aging and they have no treatment options.
 Or, they mistake their symptoms for a UTI or yeast infection and don't realize dryness is to blame.

-Over-the-counter and prescription lubricants are a first step in treating superficial and sexually related symptoms.
+Over-the-counter and prescription lubricants can be the first steps in treating superficial and sexually related symptoms.
 Your provider can recommend the best type of lubricant for your vaginal health issues.

-Hormonal treatment options include supplementing estrogen by using topical creams, a vaginal ring or oral supplements.
-However, some women are sensitive to hormones or are unable to use hormone therapy because of medical conditions such as an increased risk of certain cancers or potential side effects impacting cancer treatment.
+Hormonal treatment options include supplementing estrogen.
+We advocate for the use of bioidentical estrogen therapy as the safer option.
+Some women are sensitive to hormones or are unable to use hormone therapy because of medical conditions such as an increased risk of certain cancers or potential side effects impacting cancer treatment.
 Your provider will advise you about the safety of hormonal treatments and which would be the best fit for your needs and lifestyle.

 Vaginal dryness doesn’t have to disrupt your daily life and intimate relationships.
 The expert team at the Coyle Institute can determine the cause of your vaginal concerns and develop a treatment program that will provide relief and put you back on the road to long-lasting vaginal health.
 Schedule your consultation today.